 It is also really important to remember that in order to stay healthy when you are training hard, in addition to eating a diet high in nutrient-dense whole foods, you also need to stay hydrated and maintain a proper electrolyte balance.
 You can do this with the help of Ultima Replenisher- a great, high quality, completely natural drink that can replenish your electrolytes- helping you to perform at your very best.
 Ultima Replenisher is the perfect addition to any health and fitness plan.
 If you are dieting and training hard but are not seeing any results, then it could be because of under eating!

 The good news is that once you start eating enough high quality, whole foods, to support your training, and lifestyle, then you will start to see rapid improvements in your performance and physique.
 It is really important to remember, especially for active people, that eating too little is just as unhealthy as eating too much.
 Do not be afraid to experiment with your foods, you will eventually find ones that work best for you and your goals.
 Remember that food is fuel, and by eating more energy dense whole foods, you will reach your 2016 health and fitness goals!

 Gemma Bridge is a lean, green, uber keen running machine and is powered by plants!
 She is passionate about all things health and fitness, and a competitive runner.
-Originally from Brittian, Gemma is currently at the University of Louisiana on an athletic scholarship for long distance running.
-She recently completed a Masters in Health Promotion and is currently doing extra studies in nutrition.
+Originally from Great Britain, Gemma has a Masters in Health Promotion and is currently doing extra studies in nutrition.
 Her dream is to become a dietician and support people with eating disorders and chronic diseases.
-Helping people achieve full health and wellness with a nutritious, macrobiotic, plant-based, vegan diet and showing people how easy it is to eat well and feel good is Gemma’s passion!
-Visit Gemma’s blog at firstname.lastname@example.org, as well as her plant-based Instagram account.
+Helping people achieve full health and wellness with a nutritious, macrobiotic, plant-based, vegan diet and showing people how easy it is to eat well and feel good is Gemma’s passion.
+Visit Gemma’s Instagram account.